Niroshan-git/Advanced-Excel-Dashboard-Collection/README.md

 - **Robust Data Modeling** and relationships, leveraging Excel's **Power Query** and **Power Pivot**
 - Efficient use of **DAX (Data Analysis Expressions)** for deeper insights

-### Key Features

-These dashboards do more than just present data—they transform it into actionable insights.
-Each dashboard showcases:

-- **Interactive Data Exploration**: Allowing users to manipulate data dynamically.
-- **Compelling Visuals**: Leveraging graphs, tables, and KPIs to bring the data to life.
-- **Real-World Business Intelligence**: Tackling complex business problems through innovative Excel solutions.
-- **Optimized Performance**: Designed for quick data refreshes and scalability.
 ## Detailed Dashboard Descriptions

 ### 1. Gaming Industry Analytics Dashboard